suhashines/waterlogging-prediction/README.md

 # Waterlogging Prediction and Risk Analysis System

 This system predicts waterlogging depth and analyzes risk based on rainfall data and geographical features.
-It follows the methodology outlined in the research paper and implements a Flask API for predictions and feedback.

 ## Project Structure